Practical blueprint for low-depth photonic quantum computing with quantum dots: Discussion

 We have proposed a realistic blueprint for constructing a fault-tolerant, low-depth, and modular photonic architecture with semiconductor quantum dots (QDs) that offers practical solutions to the main challenges facing photonic quantum computing.

-Deterministic entangled-photon sources (EPS), adaptive repeat-until-success (RUS) fusions, and the synchronous foliated Floquet colour code (sFFCC) fusion network synergistically integrate to achieve both scalability and resource efficiency: Time-bin encoded EPS coupled with temporal fusions and low connectivity of the lattice minimize the optical depth per photon and remove the need for spatial multiplexing.
+Deterministic entangled-photon sources (EPS), adaptive repeat-until-success (RUS) fusions, and the synchronous foliated Floquet colour code (sFFCC) fusion network synergistically integrate to achieve both scalability and resource efficiency: Time-bin encoded EPS coupled with temporal fusions and low connectivity of the lattice minimise the optical depth per photon and remove the need for spatial multiplexing.
 Excitation-based feedback at the EPS level enables fully passive fusion gates, reducing active optical elements and loss channels.

-With noise models that translate QD-specific error sources into fault-tolerance thresholds with clear experimental benchmarks, and precise resource and timing requirements matched to current device performance, our blueprint bridges the gap between theoretical design and experimental implementation.
-While focused on semiconductor QDs, our framework is applicable to other emitter platforms~\cite{Chan2025} which have access to spin and Purcell-enhanced optical transitions, such as single neutral atoms trapped in an optical cavity~\cite{Thomas2022,Thomas2024,Grinkemeyer2025} and colour centres~\cite{colour_centres_review,fischer2025spinphotoncorrelationspurcellenhanceddiamond}.
+With noise models that translate QD-specific error sources into fault-tolerance thresholds with clear experimental benchmarks, and by matching precise resource and timing requirements to current device performance, our blueprint bridges the gap between theoretical design and experimental implementation.
+While focused on semiconductor QDs, our framework is applicable to other emitter platforms~\cite{Chan2025} which have access to spin and Purcell-enhanced optical transitions, such as single neutral atoms trapped in an optical cavity~\cite{Thomas2022,Thomas2024,Grinkemeyer2025} and colour centres~\cite{colour_centres_review,Bhaskar2020,fischer2025spinphotoncorrelationspurcellenhanceddiamond}.

-Our blueprint builds upon components that have already been experimentally demonstrated and thoroughly characterised, providing a clear roadmap toward the realisation of a functional logical qubit in photonic quantum computing.
+We build upon components that have already been experimentally demonstrated and thoroughly characterised, providing a clear roadmap toward the realisation of a functional logical qubit in photonic quantum computing.
 With the remaining areas for improvement now well defined, efforts may gradually begin to shift from primarily fundamental research toward a focus on targeted engineering development.